 Variations in concentration of perfume allergens between batches

 If you’ve followed the logic so far, we have one more aspect to potentially complicate matters.
-Let’s take the example of Coumarin in our Myrtle essential oil, used @0.5 %w/w in our rinse-off product.
+Let’s take the example of Coumarin in our Myrtle essential oil, used @0.5 %w/w in a leave-on product.
 Perfume allergen concentrations in essential oils tend to vary from batch to batch, so it’s important to check the documentation provided with the batch received form your supplier.
 You may have had your product labels printed and omitted Coumarin from the label of ingredients.
 But a small increase in Coumarin in a later batch of the essential oil would put this perfume allergen over the threshold, requiring it to be included on the label.
 Few companies have checks in place for such a case and can unwittingly fall foul of the regulations.

 Using cosmetri, you can calculate the expected perfume allergen concentrations when first designing your formula and easily check the concentrations for each batch of your product that you manufacture – even in the case that you manufacture using more than one batch of an essential oil, with different perfume allergen concentrations present in each batch.